 The idea of decomposing a hard problem into easier problems is a fundamental algorithm design pattern in Computer Science.
 Divide and Conquer is used in so many domains: sorting, multiplication, and FFT, to mention a few.
 But what about distributed computing?

-In this post we will highlight how divide and conquer can help synchronous Byzantine agreement obtain quadratic communication, which is asymptotically optimal due to Dolev and Reischuk’s lower bound.
+In this post we will highlight how divide and conquer can help unauthenticated synchronous Byzantine agreement obtain quadratic communication, which is asymptotically optimal due to Dolev and Reischuk’s lower bound.

 Theorem: Coan and Welch, 1992, and Berman, Garay, and Perry, 1992: there exists a synchronous agreement protocol with $O(n^2)$ message complexity that can tolerate $f<n/3$ Byzantine parties.